Police searching for man connected to early morning homicide in Saline County

-SALINE COUNTY, Ark. — According to the Saline County Sheriff's Office, officers are looking for a person of interest in a homicide that happened in the early morning hours of Oct.
-1 in Traskwood, Arkansas.
+SALINE COUNTY, Ark. — According to the Saline County Sheriff's Office, officers are looking for a person of interest in a homicide that happened in the early morning hours of Friday, Oct.
+1 in Traskwood, Ark.

 Police say the person of interest is 40-year-old Rufus McFadden.